skiadas/SoftwareDevelopmentPracticumCourse/activities/activity1-1classesObjects.md

 ### Critical Thinking Questions

-1. Identify one example of a data field given in the above UML diagram for the Rectangle class.
+1. Identify one example of a data field for the Rectangle class from the above UML diagram.

 	a.
 What is the variable name of the data field?